ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br>

 A couple features no longer exist in shader model 3:
-- There are no instruction modifiers anymore, x2, x4, and d2 have been removed, while saturate has to use a workaround
+- There are no instruction modifiers anymore, x2, x4, and d2 can't be used, while saturate uses a workaround
 - ```meanwhile``` can't be used anymore

 <br>